 fetch event handler.
 If no event handler calls

 respondWith(), the runtime proxies the request to the origin.
 If the Worker is itself your origin, (always true for workers.dev sites), then you must have a

 Extends the lifetime of the event using a

 Promise passed into the function.
-Use this method to notify the runtime to wait for tasks, such as streaming and caching, that run longer than the usual time it takes to send a response.
-This is good for handling logging and analytics to third-party services, where you don't want to block the
+You can use this method to notify the runtime to wait for tasks, such as streaming and caching, that run longer than the usual time it takes to send a response.
+This is good for handling logging and analytics to third-party services, where you don’t want to block the

 passThroughOnException() causes the Workers runtime to yield control to the origin server.